I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-The arrival of the Internet has made it possible for those with literary hopes to reach an audience at a very low cost.
-But, as with the first Grub Street scribblers, the economic model does not support a living income.
+The arrival of the internet has made it possible for those with literary hopes to reach an audience at a very low cost.
+But, as with the first Grub Street scribblers, the economic model does not provide a living income.
 Some other form of paid work is nearly always needed for those who like to eat.

 - “The Street of no Shame.”
 D.J.
 Taylor, The Guardian, December 1, 2001.

 - “Grub Street - Journals and Newspapers in the 18th Century.”
 Carl Spadoni, McMaster University, undated.

 - “Grub Street: Bohemian Literary History.”
 Mount Holyoke College, undated.

 - “Revisiting Grub Street, the Back Alley of English Literature, Home to Hack Writers and Amateur Poets.”
 Philip Marchand, The National Post, April 26, 2016.

 © 2017 Rupert Taylor